bgcarlisle/Numbat/docs/quick-start.md

 ## Step 5: Sign up other extractors

+Tell other extractors to visit the URL of your Numbat instance and to click where it says "New here?
+Sign up."
+When they sign up, if Numbat is configured to send out emails, they will receive an email with a link prompting them to verify that their email is accurate.

+If Numbat is not configured to send out emails, or if the email is not received for whatever reason, an admin account can manually change the account so that Numbat takes that email address to be verified anyway.

+To do so, a user with admin privileges must choose "User administration" from the Numbat menu.
+Then, for every user on the instance, there is a drop-down menu that allows an admin user to update that account's email verification status.

+Before a user can start doing extractions, that user must have "User" level privileges.
+(By default, at signup, a user has "None" privileges.)
+User privileges can be assigned by an admin user in the same way as marking an account's email as being verified.

 ## Step 6: Assign and do extractions

 ## Step 7: Reconcile finished extractions